vjelic/bert-glog-fork/README.md

 * Added code to enable Horovod scaling in pre-training, and corresponding script to run the pre-training on a cluster;
 * Added optional LAMB and Nesterov LAMB optimizer;
-* Converted the code for TensorFlow v2.
+* Converted the code for TensorFlow v2;
+* Added automatic mixed precision training.

 ### A. One file test script